 Decryption Library, designed for applications that need high decryption throughput.
-The Decryption Library are integrated into the inspection software and operates independently of underlying TCP/IP stack customizations such as higher throughput optimizations using DPDK.
+The Decryption Library are integrated into the inspection software and operates independently of underlying TCP/IP stack customization such as higher throughput optimizations using DPDK.
 The Decryption Library provides high decryption throughput upwards of 10 Gbps on a single core on standard hardware for TLS 1.3 AES ciphers.
 Multi-threading enables decryption at rates of 100Gbps and higher.
 The library is augmented by an optional

 FastKey Buffer library for receiving and storing keys in case the inspection tools do not receive and retrieve session keys directly.